‘Young And Restless’ Spoilers: Will Adam’s Return Bring A Paternity Shocker?

 Young and Restless spoilers tease that Chelsea (Melissa Claire Egan) will continue to mislead Nick (Joshua Morrow) about Christian’s real paternity.
 Victor (Eric Braeden) and Chelsea agreed to stay quiet about Adam (formerly Justin Hartley) being Christian’s real dad.
-However, the [potential] paternity scoop is on the minds of the Young and Restless fans, and they want it to come out as soon as possible.
+However, the (potential) paternity scoop is on the minds of the Young and Restless fans, and they want it to come out as soon as possible.

-Young and Restless head writer, Sally Sussman revealed that she wasn’t sure when they would rewrite Adam back into the storylines.
+Young and Restless head writer Sally Sussman revealed that she wasn’t sure when they would rewrite Adam back into the storylines.
 She felt that the soap opera didn’t need him and was reluctant to change Christian’s paternity.

 For many Young and Restless fans, this was horrible news.
 They wanted Adam to be recast as soon as possible.
 Without Adam on the show, many fans have stopped watching.